microsoft/quicreach/README.md

  -b, --built-in-val     Use built-in TLS validation logic -c, --csv <file>       Writes CSV results to the given file -h, --help             Prints this help text
+ -i, --ip <address>     The IP address to use
- -l, --parallel <num>   The numer of parallel hosts to test at once (def=1) -m, --mtu <mtu>        The initial (IPv6) MTU to use (def=1288) -p, --port <port>      The UDP port to use (def=443) -r, --req-all          Require all hostnames to succeed -s, --stats            Print connection statistics -u, --unsecure         Allows unsecure connections
+ -l, --parallel <num>   The numer of parallel hosts to test at once (def=1) -m, --mtu <mtu>        The initial (IPv6) MTU to use (def=1288) -p, --port <port>      The UDP port to use (def=443) -r, --req-all          Require all hostnames to succeed -s, --stats            Print connection statistics -u, --unsecure         Allows unsecure connections -v, --version          Prints out the version
 ```

 # Contributing